glenjamin/node-tracey/README.md

     try {
         // .. something bad
     } catch (ex) {
-        var error_stack = tracy(ex)
+        var error_stack = tracy(ex);
     }

 Tracy returns an array of frame objects with the following properties:

  * path   - the full file path of the executing code
  * line   - the line number of the executing code
  * column - the column number of the executing code
  * func   - the name of the function call